Fascist Italy: Foreign policy

 The Fascist regime also engaged in an interventionist foreign policy in Europe.
 In 1923, Italian soldiers captured the Greek island of Corfu as part of the Fascists' plan to eventually take over Greece.
 Corfu was later returned to Greece and war between Greece and Italy was avoided.
 In 1925, Italy forced Albania to become a de facto protectorate which helped Italy's stand against Greek sovereignty.
 Corfu was important to Italian imperialism and nationalism due to its presence in the former Republic of Venice which left behind significant Italian cultural monuments and influence, though the Greek population there (especially youth) heavily protested the Italian occupation.

 Relations with France were mixed: the Fascist regime consistently had the intention to eventually wage war on France to regain Italian-populated areas of France, but with the rise of Hitler the Fascists immediately became more concerned of Austria's independence and the potential threat of Germany to Italy, if it demanded the German-populated areas of Tyrol.
 Due to concerns of German expansionism, Italy joined the Stresa Front with France and Britain against Germany which existed from 1935 to 1936.
 This followed a previous treaty with the Soviet Union aimed against Germany: the Italo-Soviet Pact.

 The Fascist regime held negative relations with Yugoslavia, as they long wanted the implosion of Yugoslavia in order to territorially expand and increase Italy's power.
 Italy pursued espionage in Yugoslavia, as Yugoslav authorities on multiple occasions discovered spy rings in the Italian Embassy in Yugoslavia, such as in 1930.
 In 1929, the Fascist government accepted Croatian extreme nationalist Ante Pavelić as a political exile to Italy from Yugoslavia.
 The Fascists gave Pavelić financial assistance and a training ground in Italy to develop and train his newly formed fascist militia and terrorist group, the Ustaše.
 This organization later became the governing force of the Independent State of Croatia, and murdered hundreds of thousands of Serbs, Jews and Roma during World War II.

 After Germany annexed Czechoslovakia, Mussolini turned his attention to Albania.
 On 7 April 1939, Italy invaded the country and after a short campaign, Albania was occupied, turned into a protectorate and its parliament crowned Victor Emmanuel III King of Albania.
 The historical justification for the annexation of Albania laid in the ancient history of the Roman Empire in which the region of Albania had been an early conquest for the Romans, even before Northern Italy had been taken by Roman forces.
 However, by the time of annexation little connection to Italy remained amongst Albanians.
-Albania was very closely tied to Italy even before the Italian invasion.
+Albania was closely tied to Italy even before the Italian invasion.
 Italy had built up heavy influence over Albania through the Treaties of Tirana, which gave Italy concessions over the Albanian economy and army.
 The occupation was not appreciated by King Emmanuel III, who feared that it had isolated Italy even further than its war against Ethiopia.